-Through a bit of trial and error I learned that the ribbon should be wrapped on the loose side.
-Not loose enough that it will move around, but loose enough to allow you to stick the stems in the seams.
+Through a bit of trial and error, I learned that the ribbon should be wrapped on the loose side.
+Not loose enough that it would move around, but loose enough so that you can stick the stems in the seams.

 Next, I cut off each stem from the main one using my cutters.
-I tried to keep each stem fairly long in the hopes that they would stay in place better.
+I tried to keep each stem fairly long in the hopes that they would have a better chance of staying in place.

 As far as placing the flowers, my plan was to use the dark pink and add the light pink in a few spots here and there.
 I ran out of dark flowers pretty quickly so I resorted to Plan B.

 I just ended up eyeballing it and spread the light and dark around until it looked good.

 Adding the stems was so simple.

 I just worked my way around, pushing each stem into the seams.
 Some of the stems ended up going through the plastic wrapping of the wreath form, which was added security.
 I didn’t worry about each one going all the way through, though.
 As long as each stem was all the way in the seam, they were good to go.

 A little fluffing and she was ready to hang on our new front door.